- TOMMY & JOSEPH SCHWARZKOPF

 Design: We partner with leading global architects and designers to inspire new architectural benchmarks.
 We share knowledge and expertise to raise the quality of design in the local industry and achieve sustainable environmental standards.

-Healthy Urbanism: We generate positive impacts for the urban development of Quito and its inhabitants, through the promotion of responsible densification that strengthens ties in the community.
+Healthy Urbanism: We generate positive impacts for the urban development of Ecuador and its inhabitants, through the promotion of responsible densification that strengthens ties in the community.
 We promote the activation of public spaces and support the development of local culture.

 Architect Tommy Schwarzkopf founded Uribe Schwarzkopf in 1973, and has since played a foundational role in contributing to the growth of Quito and to the transformation of the city into the thriving metropolis it is today.
 Tommy Schwarzkopf has been a pioneer in the vertical growth of Quito, marking milestones for the development of a new concept of urbanism in the city.

 Over the past 47 years, Uribe Schwarzkopf has undertaken more than 200 projects.
 Currently, the company collaborates with internationally renowned architects and designers, whose projects are based on the memory of the company’s initial work and represent a new era for Quito.

 Tommy Schwarzkopf, the son of Czech immigrants, was born in Quito in 1954.
 He studied at the Faculty of Architecture of the Central University in Ecuador.

 Joseph Schwarzkopf, Uribe Schwarzkopf’s General Manager, has led the company to undertake increasingly ambitious projects, engage international architects and designers, pioneer social and cultural programs for the city at large, and invest in an emerging kind of urban development through new architectural projects.